galzy/pf2/src/site/notes/Locations/Kyonin.md

 ### Appearance
 Forest
 ### Notes
-The Forbidden Realm of the [[Groups/Kyonin elves\|Kyonin elves]].
+The Forbidden Realm of the [[Kyonin elves\|Kyonin elves]].
 There is a gateway to the planet of the elves there